 Get a Jump on the Planting Season: Build Your Own Cold Frame, Part 1

-The following is an excerpt from Four-Season Harvest: Organic Vegetables From Your Garden All Year Long by Eliot Coleman.
+The following is an excerpt from Four-Season Harvest by Eliot Coleman.
 It has been adapted for the Web.

 Gardeners should dedicate a monument to the cold frame.
 It is the simplest, most flexible, and most successful low-tech tool for modifying the garden climate.
 It’s simple because it is basically a box with a glass top and no bottom that sits on the soil.
 It’s flexible because it can be made as long, as wide, or as tall as the gardener wishes.
 And it’s successful because it is a tried-and-true garden aid that has been used in one form or another since ancient times (sheets of mica predated glass).
 The cold frame was the foundation for the early development of intensive commercial horticulture.